-"Dr. Walker on unit room " (repeat a second time and concurrently call the front desk.)
+"Dr. Wander on unit room " (repeat a second time and concurrently call the front desk.)

-NOTE: The Security Officer in the reception area can announce "Dr. Walker assistance needed front desk" for assistance if needed with a Wandergarded resident that is attempting to exit the building.
+NOTE: The Security Officer in the reception area can announce "Dr. Wander assistance needed front desk" for assistance if needed with an at risk resident that is attempting to exit the building.